fiachra369/SQA.Assignment/ProjectPlan/ProjectPlan.md

 - Meeting the day after first group meeting to discuss which standards we would like to include and the length of each standard
 - Research any relevant material i.e images, blogs, quotes that would benefit the handbook

+## Whole Group for Coding Reviews
+- One first and second parts finished we will divide the 3rd part amongst us
+- This will give us a chance to work together as a group of four on one part